oracle-livelabs/goldengate/goldengate-microservices23ai/get-started/get-started.md

     ![Terraform Values](./images/01-06-terraform-values.png " ")

+    > **NOTE:** If you see “Your connection is not private” or its variations, for the purposes of this lab, proceed to access the website.

 7. To log in to the Oracle GoldenGate East 23ai Microservices WebUI console, enter **oggadmin** for Username and paste the **Global Password** from the Reservation Information for Password, and then click **Sign In**.

     > **NOTE:** If using the LiveLab Sandbox environment, copy the deployment password from the Terraform output section of **View Login Info**.